-Vicksburg Little League Board meetings are held on the 3rd Wednesday of the month at 7:00 pm (8:00 pm during the LL Season), at Main Street Pub, 208 E. Prairie St, Vicksburg, MI 49097.
+Vicksburg Little League Board meetings are held on the 3rd Wednesday of the month at 7:00 pm, at Main Street Pub, 208 E. Prairie St, Vicksburg, MI 49097.
 All members of the league who are in good standing are welcome to attend.
 Contact infovixll@gmai.com if you are interested in attending.

-Michigan District 15 Little League meeting are held on the 2nd Tuesday of each month, at Hank's Tavern on the River, 601 W Hoffman St, Three Rivers, MI 49093.
+Michigan District 15 Little League meeting are held on the 2nd Tuesday of each month, at Main Street Pub, 208 E. Prairie St, Vicksburg, MI 49097.
 Please consult the District 15 online calendar (https://clubs.bluesombrero.com/midistrict1511) or ask a board member to confirm the date, time, and location.